-Personnel and Premises
+Finance Personnel and Premises Standards

 Mr P. Reilly I have been a Governor since 2009.I have worked 30 years’ service with Tesco as a Manager.
 I had worked at the Elephant and Castle twice, once in the 80’s and the second time at the start of the new century, and have also been posted at various times in Old Kent Road and Surrey Quays stores.
 My interests include supporting AFC Wimbledon, I am a member of the English Heritage and enjoy visiting their various sites and have researched my family tree back as far as the 18th century.
 I became a Governor to give something back to the community I had worked in, by using my management experience gained in my role as a manager.

+Ms. K. Ireland I have been a Governor since October 2014.
+I qualified as a solicitor in 2003 and have been practicing ever since.
+My specialist area is financing and insolvency.
 My reason for becoming a Governor is because I believe that education is extremely important.
 It’s really rewarding to have the opportunity to use my skills to give back to the community and make a difference to children in my neighbourhood.

 Ms Q. Choong I joined the Board of Governors in December 2020.
 Originally from Singapore, I moved to London a couple of years ago to work in the Government & Regulatory Affairs department in a bank.
 Education is key to the betterment of society and I am keen to give back to the community through my role as Governor.

 Mr A. Brown I joined the Board of Governors in October 2020.
 Originally from the East Midlands, I studied in Sheffield and moved to the Borough of Southwark in 2018 where I now work as a Management Consultant specialising in mergers and acquisitions.
 I decided to become a Governor to assist in improving opportunities in the community.
 I feel that education is of critical importance and I am keen to help create the best experience possible at Victory.
 My interests include history and sport and I have been an athletics coach since university.

+Ms J. Vernege I have been a Governor here since September 2015.
+I am a qualified teacher and have been working in Primary schools for the last 18 years.
 My interest and experience in education, was my reason for joining the Governing body at Victory Primary School.